hallerch/home-office-manager/README.md

 # home-office-manager
-Manage your home office day in a easy way
+Manage your home office day in an easy way
 ___
 ### Task 1 - Java delegate
 Example in the code: